 Once a planning permit has been obtained, we develop detailed working drawings to apply for a building permit.
 The working drawings describe every detail of how the structure should be built.

 5. CONTRACTOR SELECTION

-After developing the working drawings and obtaining a building permit, we work on the client’s behalf to obtain quotes from selected builders.
+After developing the working drawings, we work on the client’s behalf to obtain quotes from selected builders.
 We check and compare these to help our client choose their builder and negotiate a contract that works for both parties.